alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

-The `AuthResponse` is like a tuple that packages up the `AuthSession` returned from `RemoteAuthProvider`, or any `AuthError`s if they occur.
+The `AuthResponse` is a tuple that packages up the `AuthSession` returned from `RemoteAuthProvider`, or any `AuthError`s if they occur.

 <blockquote>A typealias in Swift is literally an alias for an existing type.</blockquote>